stm32duino/wiki_contrib/Upload-methods.md

 Details of HID bootloader v2.2 (and newer) hid-flash tool as well as ready-to-use binary files can be found at the GitHub repository: https://github.com/Serasidis/STM32_HID_Bootloader

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] **USB CDC have to be enable else you will not be able to upload automatically as bootloader reset sequence are managed through the USB CDC communication port.**
+> USB CDC have to be enable else you will not be able to upload automatically as bootloader reset sequence are managed through the USB CDC communication port.

 ## Maple DFU Bootloader